 Rates: Most independent engineers we interviewed cited hourly rates in the $75-125 range, though some experienced professionals charge $150 to $200 or more.
 Everyone we interviewed quoted day rates commensurate with that range.

-Note, Oct 25 2019: since the release of this guide we’ve heard from some AIR members that they expect to charge somewhat less than $75/hour for steady freelance gigs doing sound design, mixing and dialog edits on a reliable schedule.
+Note, Oct 25 2019: since the release of this guide we’ve heard from some AIR members that they expect to charge somewhat closer to $65/hour for steady freelance gigs doing sound design, mixing and dialog edits on a reliable schedule.

 Comparable rates for someone doing the same work on payroll, with an employer covering payroll taxes, workers compensation, unemployment insurance would range from $58-96/hour.